 The Importance of Self-Care in Social Work and Social Work Education

-Social workers work with patients and clients in a variety of settings to help them handle, solve, and cope with both everyday and more serious problems that they encounter in their lives.
+Social workers work with patients and clients in a variety of settings to help them handle, solve, and cope with both everyday problems and more serious problems that they encounter in their lives.
 While some clients may face joyous situations, such as adopting a child, many seek the help of a social worker to assist them during times of hardship.
 Whether they are supporting an individual suffering from depression or a terminal illness, or helping a vulnerable child, social workers must be able to cope with how their clients’ trials and unhappiness affect them emotionally.

 Students in all levels of education, including master’s in social work programs, know how easy it can be to feel overworked and overwhelmed as they balance school responsibilities, career preparation, and their personal lives.
 The need for balance is particularly important for social work students, who must manage their own stressors (for example: balancing their desire to pursue a social work degree with other responsibilities), and the feelings they experience when working with clients.
 For some social work students, the first time(s) they truly work with patients in need can be incredibly stressful.
 Due to the added stress of their clients’ hardships, licensed social workers and social work students alike should take time to nurture their physical and mental health despite their busy schedules.